eclairbakery/EclairBot-c/README.md

-# EclairBot-c
+# EclairBot-C
-The best rewrite of the Eclair bot ever!
+The best rewrite of the [EclairBot](https://github.com/eclairbakery/EclairBOT) ever!